-Edward R. Brown assumed the duties of City Manager of the City of Choctaw and Executive Director Choctaw Utilities Authority on 28 February 2017.
-As City Manager and Executive Director he leads a staff of just over 70 to oversee and direct the Public Safety, Public Works, Parks and Recreation, and Planning departments supporting the quality of life for a citizen population of 13,000+ and a budget of $23M annually.
-Prior to assuming the duties of the City Manager he was Director for the Non-medical Counseling Program Office for Military Community and Family Policy, Office of the Secretary of Defense.
-As director, Mr. Brown was responsible for the leadership, management and oversight of two centrally funded Department of Defense multimillion dollar programs — Military OneSource and Military and Family Life Counseling.
-Non-medical counseling is confidential, short-term counseling designed to address a range of concerns that may detract from military and family readiness.
+Brian Linley assumed the duties of City Manager of the City of Choctaw and Executive Director of the Choctaw Utilities Authority on July 1, 2022.
+As City Manager and Executive Director he leads a staff of just over 70 employees to oversee and direct Public Safety, Public Works, Parks & Recreation, and Development Services in support of improving quality of life for a citizen population of 13,000+ and a budget of $9M annually.